Pathogens get more complex as you move down the GI tract:

 So you have: community-acquired (complicated, uncomplicated / high risk, low risk), hospital-acquired (complicated, uncomplicated), healthcare-associated (complicated, uncomplicated /typically all high risk).

 Appendicitis and diverticulitis are 2 of the most frequently diagnosed causes of complicated intra-abdominal infections.
-Blood/fluid cultures are not routinely needed for patients with community-acquired infection unless clinically toxic or high-risk for MDRO infections.
+Blood/fluid cultures are not routinely needed for patients with community-acquired infection unless septic or at high-risk for MDRO infections.

 Therapy | Pediatric | Adults | |